Road Trip with RVshare Jacksonville to Columbus

 • Mileage: 807 miles

-• Fun Fact: The original Krispy Kreme doughnut was sold to customers on July 13, 1937.
+• Fun fact: The original Krispy Kreme doughnut was sold to customers on July 13, 1937.
 You can still watch doughnuts made at the original location in Winston-Salem.

-Top RV Rentals in Jacksonville, South Carolina
+Top RV Rentals Near Jacksonville, South Carolina

-Nearby National Parks
+National Parks

 Congaree National Park